-You can read his verbal fellatio of Obama on your own.
+You can read his verbal fellatio of the former Obama administration on your own.
 The internet is full of porn, so I will not help feed your appetite.

 I’ve got a news flash for Mr. Parini — all wars are “wars of choice.”
 Every single damned one.
 No war has to be fought.
 All you have to do is surrender up front.
 All you need is no opinion, no identity, no pride, and no desire to be an individual of any sort — ask France.

 The human condition is fraught with examples of those who gave in and were butchered, because that was the nature of their foes.
 Ask the Nigerian girls kidnapped in Africa if they wanted to be taken.
 Ask the people in Syria, the Jews, the people of Europe, the Chinese, or any others you feel like asking.